 - Going from North to South might be better if you plan to spend more time on the Transfagarasan.
-The Southside has more sun as the sun sets, whereas the Northside is in the shades after 1 pm, and it gets colder.
+The Southside has more sun as the sun sets, whereas the Northside is in the shade after 1 pm, and it gets colder.

 - Don’t leave any trash behind.
-What belongs to the mountain, stays on the mountain.
+What belongs to the mountain stays on the mountain.
 Everything else must go the same way it came.

 Transfagarasan, Romania: Things to See and Do

 Transfagarasan is the main attraction in itself.
 The views are spectacular, even if you don’t want to stop for pictures.
 The driving experience on the Romanian Transfagarasan is one of a kind.